yuygfgg/StreamMusicLyricsApi/README.md

 I wrote this script since the lyrics api doesn't support translation.

 # usage
+1. change '/path/to/lrcs' in lrc.py to your .lrc file path
 1. run the python script
 2. set lyrics api in Stream music ```http://localhost:51232/lyrics```